 Liping Qin, University of Science and Technology of China

-Liping Qin is a professor at School of Earth and Space Sciences, the University of Science and Technology of China.
+Liping Qin is professor at the School of Earth and Space Sciences, University of Science and Technology of China.

 Liping is from Shandong Province of China and did her undergraduate study at University of Science and Technology of China.
 After completing her PhD degree at the University of Chicago in 2007, she did a post-doc at Carnegie Institution of Washington with a Carnegie Fellowship, followed by a Geological Postdoctoral Fellow at Lawrence Berkeley National Laboratory.
 In 2012, Liping became a professor at the University of Science and Technology of China.
 Liping’s research interests focus on understanding planetary formation and differentiation in the early solar system, and the astronomical environments of solar system formation inferred from nucleosynthetic anomalies preserved in meteorites.
 Liping’s recent research also includes employing non-traditional isotope systems to trace biological and other surfacial processes.